surenjanath/PlayWhe_Webscraper/README.md

 ## GitHub Actions

 This repository includes a GitHub Actions workflow that automatically performs analysis on the scraped PlayWhe results.
-The workflow is triggered on each push to the `main` branch and runs every Thursday and Sunday at 12 AM.
+The workflow is triggered on each push to the `main` branch and runs daily at 10 PM.
 It analyzes the data and generates comprehensive reports.

 ## Technical Details